didiberman/tcp-hijacker-classic/README.md

 # TCP Hijacker Classic

-🔥 A reconstruction of a legendary tool built by a 12-year-old hacker — this program lets you disrupt or hijack TCP connections using raw sockets and handcrafted SEQ/ACK spoofing.
+🔥 A reconstruction of a legendary tool i built as a 12-year-old — this program lets you disrupt or hijack TCP connections using raw sockets and handcrafted SEQ/ACK spoofing.

 > 🛑 For **educational use only**.
 Unauthorized network access is illegal.
+Proof of contept for Security purposes

 ---